childmindresearch/bids2table/README.md

 # bids2table

-Organize neuroimaging data and derivatives into tables.
+bids2table is a lightweight tool to index large-scale BIDS neuroimaging datasets and derivatives.
+It is similar to [PyBIDS](https://github.com/bids-standard/pybids), but focused narrowly on just efficient index building.

+bids2table represents a BIDS dataset index as a simple table with columns for BIDS entities and file metadata.
+The index is stored in [Parquet](https://parquet.apache.org/) format, a binary tabular file format optimized for efficient storage and retrieval. bids2table is built with [elbow](https://github.com/cmi-dair/elbow).

 ## Installation

-Install the latest pre-released versions of [elbow](https://github.com/cmi-dair/elbow) and bids2table
+Install the latest pre-release versions of [elbow](https://github.com/cmi-dair/elbow) and bids2table

 ```
 pip install -U git+https://github.com/cmi-dair/elbow.git